aiven/devportal/docs/products/kafka/howto/kcat.rst

 A kcat configuration file enabling the connection to an Aiven for Apache Kafka service with TLS security must contain the following entries:

-* ``bootstrap.servers``: pointing to the Aiven for Apache Kafka service URI, that can be found in the service overview in Aiven console
+* ``bootstrap.servers``: Aiven for Apache Kafka service URI, that can be found in the service overview in Aiven console
-* ``security.protocol``: selecting the correct security protocol, SSL for the default TLS security settings
+* ``security.protocol``: security protocol, SSL for the default TLS security settings
 * ``ssl.key.location``: location of the `service.key` file downloaded from the service overview in Aiven console
 * ``ssl.certificate.location``: location of the `service.cert` file downloaded from the service overview in Aiven console
 * ``ssl.ca.location``: location of the `ca.pem` file downloaded from the service overview in Aiven console

-The content of a kcat configuration file is provided below:
+An example of the kcat configuration file is provided below:

 ::